Exotic Shorthair vs Havana Brown: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Exotic Shorthair and Havana Brown is one of the most significant factors in choosing between these cats.
 Exotic Shorthair is characterized by a calm, affectionate, gentle personality, while Havana Brown tends toward affectionate, playful, intelligent traits.
 In daily life, this means Exotic Shorthair owners typically experience a cat that leans toward calm behavior, while Havana Brown owners find their cat more inclined toward affectionate tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither temperament beats the other on an absolute basis; pick for fit with your life.

 Best for Families with Children